ndarci/adipose-dysfunction-nafld/README.md

 This README details the order in which to run each script, assuming that the user has access to a high-performance computing cluster and the data used in the project (not provided here).

 ## Data
-Unfortunately, due to privacy laws concerning the sharing of personally identifiable human data, we are unable to provide the KOBS cohort data on this repo.
+Unfortunately, due to privacy laws concerning the sharing of personally identifiable human data, we are unable to provide the KOBS, METSIM, and UKB cohort data on this repo.
+The GTEx, HPA, and WikiPathways data are freely available online as described below.

 ## Search for adipose-liver crosstalk using WGCNA